Reverse engineering learned optimizers reveals known and novel mechanisms: Mechanisms of learned optimizers

 \subsection{Learning rate schedules}

-Practitioners often tune a learning rate schedule, that is, a learning rate that varies per iteration.
-Originally motivated for use with stochastic gradients to guarantee convergence to a fixed point \citep{robbins1951stochastic}, schedules are now used more broadly \citep{schaul2013no,smith2017don,ge2019step,choi2019empirical}.
-These schedules are often a decaying function of the iteration\emdash{meaning the learning rate goes down as optimization progresses}although \citet{goyal2017accurate} use an additional (increasing) warm-up period, and even more exotic schedules have also been proposed \citep{loshchilov2016sgdr,smith2017cyclical,li2019exponential}.
+Practitioners often tune learning rate schedules along with other optimization hyperparameters.
+Originally motivated to guarantee convergence in stochastic optimization \citep{robbins1951stochastic}, schedules are now used more broadly \citep{schaul2013no,smith2017don,ge2019step,choi2019empirical}.
+These schedules are typically a decaying function of the iteration\emdash{meaning the learning rate goes down as optimization progresses}although \citet{goyal2017accurate} use an additional increasing warm-up period, and even more exotic schedules have been proposed \citep{loshchilov2016sgdr,smith2017cyclical,li2019exponential}.

 We discovered that learned optimizers can implement a schedule using \textit{autonomous}\emdash{that is, not input driven}dynamics.
-By moving the initial state (which are trainable parameters) away from the convergence fixed point, then even in the absence of input, autonomous dynamics will encode a particular trajectory as a function of the iteration as the system relaxes to the fixed point.
-Furthermore, this autonomous trajectory evolves in a subspace orthogonal to the readout weights used to update the parameters.
-This ensures that the autonomous dynamics themselves do not induce changes in the parameters, but only change the effective learning rate.
+If the initial optimizer state is away from fixed points of the state dynamics, then even in the absence of input, autonomous dynamics will encode a particular trajectory as the system relaxes to a fixed point.
+This trajectory can then be exploited by the learned optimizer to induce changes in optimization parameters, such as the effective learning rate.

-For the linear regression task, we found a 2D subspace\footnote{We found this subspace by looking for dimensions that maximized the variation of the autonomous trajectory; this subspace is different from the low-dimensional projection used in Figures~\ref{fig:momentum} and \ref{fig:adaptation}.} where the autonomous dynamics occur (Figure \ref{fig:schedules}), driving the system from the initial state (black circle) to the final convergence point (black square).
-The shaded gray points in the top row of Fig.~\ref{fig:schedules} are slow points of the dynamics \citep{sussillo2013opening}, which shape the trajectory.
+Indeed, we find that for two of the tasks (linear regression and MNIST classification) learned optimizers learn an autonomous trajectory\footnote{Note that this autonomous trajectory evolves in a subspace orthogonal to the readout weights used to update the parameters.
+This ensures that the autonomous dynamics themselves do not induce changes in the parameters, but only change the effective learning rate.} that modifies the learning rate, independent of being driven by any actual gradients.

-By computing the effective learning rate (slope of the update function) of the system along the autonomous trajectory, we can study the effect of these dynamics.
-We find that for the linear regression task (left column of Fig.~\ref{fig:schedules}), the system has learned to initially increase the learning rate over the course of ~25 iterations, followed by a roughly linear decay.
-We find that the learned optimizer trained on the other tasks does not learn to use a learning rate schedule.
+This trajectory is shown for the linear regression task in Fig.~\ref{fig:schedules}a, starting from the initial state (black circle) and converging to a global fixed point (black square).
+Along this trajectory, we compute update functions and find that their slope changes; this is summarized in Fig.~\ref{fig:schedules}b as the effective learning rate changing over time.
+Results from the other tasks are presented in App.~\ref{appendix:schedules}.